ammrat13/game-design-java/Journal.md

 # Journal

+**3 February 2018**: Today I created the instructions screen, lose screen, and win screen and modified the logic dealing with keypresses

 **2 February 2018**: Today I sudied GG Interactive because I thought the quiz was today

 **1 February 2018**: Today I worked on the Finance Test and studied GG Interactive